Skip to contents

 #> ..$ sequence :List of 5

 The applications of *_search variants are not limited to what the title ‘search’ implies.
-These functions will also retrieve the search hits in their response; Thus you can use them for mass-retrieving.
-If you see the “argument” section in the functions’ manuals, you would see that many arguments accept a vector of values. consider the following examples:
+These functions also retrieve their search hits, so you can use them for bulk retrieval.
+Many arguments accept multiple values; see the functions’ manuals for the supported limits.
+Consider the following examples:

 ## 1 As the simplest scenario, we can retrieve multiple proteins in one call